Please call us on01297 20744

 E, Q, 3, G, 8, Z, 4, W, 6, P, 1, I, Answer Pennant, T, Y ,B, X, 1st Substitute, H, 3rd Substitute, D, F, 2nd Substitute, U, A, O, M, R, 2, J, 0, N, 9, K, 7, V, 5, L, C, S.

 To select the size of your signal code flag set for dressing overall, add the individual hoist measurement to the average gap between the flags e.g. 12" x 8" would be an 8 inch hoist + say a 4 inch gap = 12 inches and multiply by 40 = 40 feet length overall. ½ yard would be 12 inch hoist + say a 6 inch gap = 18 inches and multiply by 40 = 60 feet length overall.

 You can minimise the overall length by having a very small gap between each flag.

 The maximum length overall is therefore limited by the length of cord sewn into the fly known as the distance line.

 Some Signal Code Flag Sets have flags made with a loop at the top and a distance line with a toggle at the bottom.
 While this requires no knots, the disadvantage is that the overall length is predetermined and may not suit the dimensions of your yacht and rig.

-Jimmy Green Sailing Flags are screen printed in a modern factory in Europe on top quality UV resistant (for reduced fading) 100% polyester woven bunting.
+Jimmy Green Sailing Flags are screen printed in our supplier partner, state of the art, modern factory in Italy on top quality UV resistant (for reduced fading) 100% polyester woven bunting.

 Jimmy Green Sewn Ensigns are sewn together using the same top quality UV resistant 100% woven polyester .

-All Jimmy Green flags have a braided distance line on the hoist with a loop sewn in at the top and a trailing line at the bottom.
+All Jimmy Green courtesy flags, code flags and ensigns have a braided distance line on the hoist with a loop sewn in at the top and a trailing line at the bottom.